Anirudh-techie/esp-auth/README.md

 # API
 Params: users, unauthorizedhtml, realm

-users: Array of objects with value: username, password, data
+users: Array of objects with value: username, password, data <br>
-Unauthorizedhtml: HTML string to send to Unauthorized client
+Unauthorizedhtml: HTML string to send to Unauthorized client <br>
-realm: realm value for HTTP header
+realm: realm value for HTTP header <br>

 The data property in the user object will  be added to req.authData